JackGerry1/jack_climbing_shop/README.md

 - [PHP Login with Sessions and MySQL: the Complete Tutorial](https://alexwebdevelop.com/user-authentication/#security): Tutorial covering user authentication and login process.
 - [PHP Password Hashing tutorial (with examples)](https://alexwebdevelop.com/php-password-hashing/): Tutorial explaining password hashing and verification in PHP.
 - [Jquery User Interface: Slider](https://jqueryui.com/slider/#range) - Reference for implementing a slider using jQuery UI.

+## register.php

+This file handles user registration.
+It validates user inputs, generates a salted hash of the password, and inserts the user's data into the database.
+- **References:**
+  - [PHP: mysqli::real_escape_string - Manual](https://www.php.net/manual/en/mysqli.real-escape-string.php) - Reference for using mysqli_real_escape_string() function to prevent SQL injection.

+- **Code Purpose:**
+   - Validates user input to ensure data integrity.
+   - Generates a salted hash of the password for secure storage.
+   - Inserts user data into the database.

+## login.php

+This file handles user login.
+It verifies the user's entered password against the stored salted hash in the database and sets session variables for authenticated users.

+- **References:**

+   - [PHP: mysqli::real_escape_string - Manual](https://www.php.net/manual/en/mysqli.real-escape-string.php) - Reference for using mysqli_real_escape_string() function to prevent SQL injection.

+- **Code Purpose:**
+   - Validates user input to ensure data integrity.
+   - Retrieves stored salted hash of the password from the database.
+   - Verifies the entered password against the stored hash.
+   - Sets session variables for authenticated users.

+## logout.php

+This file handles user logout.
+It destroys the session and redirects the user to the login page.

+- **Code Purpose:**

+    - Destroys the current session to log out the user.
+    - Redirects the user to the login page for reauthentication.

+## header.php and footer.php

+These files are included in other PHP files, such as register.php and login.php, to provide a common header and footer for the pages, ensuring consistent styling and structure.

+- **Code Purpose:**

+   - Provides a common header and footer for PHP files.
+   - Ensures consistent styling and structure across pages.

 ## welcome.php